tbroyer/oauth-servlets/README.md

 # oauth-servlets

-OAuth-Servlets is a library of servlets and filters using the [Nimbus OAuth SDK](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) and [Caffeine](https://github.com/ben-manes/caffeine) to implement an OAuth resource server.
+OAuth-Servlets is a library of servlet filters using the [Nimbus OAuth SDK](https://connect2id.com/products/nimbus-oauth-openid-connect-sdk) and [Caffeine](https://github.com/ben-manes/caffeine) to implement an OAuth resource server.

+There's a twin library for Jakarta RS, [OAuth-RS](rs/README.md), that can be used outside a servlets environment, but can also be used alongside OAuth-Servlets.

-# Rationale
+## Rationale

 For a few years I've been copy/pasting some code to implement bearer token introspection, most of the time using `java.net.http` or [OkHttp](https://square.github.io/okhttp/) for HTTP requests to the OAuth Introspection Endpoint, [Jackson](https://github.com/FasterXML/jackson) for JSON parsing of the response, and [Caffeine](https://github.com/ben-manes/caffeine) for caching of introspection responses.

 I've had that need again, though with slightly different requirements, and after making [OIDC-Servlets](https://github.com/tbroyer/oidc-servlets/) I thought I'd write a similar library for OAuth, also built on top of the Nimbus OAuth SDK.

-# Requirements
+## Requirements

 The project requires a JDK in version 21 or higher.